© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval moated site, ridge and furrow, and mill site at Sturston is a scheduled monument protected by Historic England under reference 1429700.
 View the official record →

-The medieval moated site, ridge and furrow, and mill site at Sturston is an ancient monument in Derbyshire comprising the earthwork remains of settlement activity spanning the medieval period.
+The Medieval moated site, ridge and furrow, and mill site at Sturston is a scheduled ancient monument in Derbyshire comprising the archaeological remains of medieval settlement and agricultural activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1429700.

 Medieval moated site, ridge and furrow, and mill site at Sturston is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1429700.